njnagel/Capstone-I/README.md

   LOGISTIC REGRESSION ANALYSIS

   We are modeling the binary outcome of election result using 0 and 1's.
+Independent variables include the eight rates.

+  The resulting Accuracy measure is .77.

   The confusion matrix that reflects the assignment of the training data set is below:

   ![alt text](https://github.com/njnagel/Capstone-I/blob/master/img/confusionmatrixlogreg.png)

+  The level of accuracy is good, with 10 of 13 training cases being classified correctly.